RanHao1999/Flare_SHARP/README.md

 If one wants to calculate PIL-mask for a Solar Active Region, one should go to PIL-mask file.
 The dbscan file branch is for calculating the coordinates of th points of the PIL-mask with dbscan method, whose codes are written in Python.
 The other branches are written in IDL.
 If one wants to calculate direct current and return current of a Solar Active Region, one should go to dc_rc file.

-If one wants to study the polarity inversion line and its impact on flare bursting of an active region, one can go to PIL_SHARP
+If one wants to study the polarity inversion line and its impact on flare bursting of an active region, one can go to PIL_SHARP_calculation.